 Access to Resources

 Forestry contributes significantly to the region’s economy as northwestern Alberta produces a substantial amount of the province’s pulp, oriented strand board and dimensional lumber.
 Situated on the outskirts of the boreal forest, Grande Prairie is ideally located to take advantage of the wealth of timber in the region.
 Northwestern Alberta produces 40% of Alberta’s pulp, 64% of its panel board and 50% of its timber.
-Four major forestry operators in the region create additional benefits and opportunities for collaboration and byproduct uses.
 Grande Prairie’s forestry industry is one of the most important economic engines in the region, with four large operators, Weyerhaeuser, International Paper, Canfor and West Fraser Timber.
-These four major forestry operators in the region create additional benefits and opportunities for collaboration and byproduct uses.
+The major forestry operators in the region create additional benefits and opportunities for collaboration and byproduct uses.
 While it is unusual to see such a concentration of major operators in a city of Grande Prairie’s size, these operations are among the most competitive in Canada and the region’s top industrial employers.

 Grande Prairie’s accessibility to various markets through high-quality infrastructure and connectivity is an asset to companies in this sector.
 Three major local highways (Highways 40, 43, 2) provide a direct connection to Edmonton, British Columbia, the Northwestern Territories, and the Rocky Mountains.